Influence of Caste System in Clothing of Ancient India

 INDUS VALLEY CIVILIZATION (3300–1500 BCE)

-The Neolithic age marks the onset of urban Indus Valley Civilisation – one of the earliest sites with evidence of farming and herding in South Asia, which also meant access to fibres like cotton, flax, and linen.
-Archaeological remains of silk firers from Harappan sites suggest people also wore silks textiles and knew silk farming techniques.
-Indus valley figurines wear elaborate jewellery including necklaces, anklets, earrings, and bangles in stone, terracotta, gold, copper/bronze.
+Second wave of migrations during the early Bronze age marks the first urbanisation – Indus Valley Civilisation.
+Archaeological remains suggest a mix of Australoid, Mongoloid, Mediterranean, and Alpine groups.
+Indus seals remain largely indecipherable and most hypotheses suggest it as a proto-Dravidian script.
+Indus Valley Civilisation contained some of the earliest sites of farming and herding in South Asia – suggesting access to fibres like cotton, flax, and linen.
+Archaeological remains of silk fibres have been excavated from Harappan sites.
+Indus valley figurines wore elaborate jewellery including necklaces, anklets, earrings, and bangles in stone, terracotta, gold, copper/bronze.
 Bead jewellery was popularly traded in this era.
-An Indus Valley female skeleton on display at the National Museum, New Delhi, wears a bangle on left hand.
-People covered their lower body with a short rectangular wrap tied with waist bands/belts.
+An Indus Valley female skeleton on display at the National Museum, New Delhi, wears a bangle on the left hand.
+People covered their lower body with a short rectangular wrap tied with waistbands/belts.
 Figurines of this era also feature intricately detailed hairstyles and headgear, including flower decorations and a female in a turban.
 Men left their hair long, at times tied into buns.
-Nudity was a natural and acceptable notion in Indus Valley.
-While Varna system itself didn’t exist in Harappa-Mohenjo Daro cultures, it’s noteworthy that the priest-king figurine is more decorative than other figurines which are chiefly unclothed.
-Clothing was clearly established as a medium to express social status.
+Nudity was a natural and acceptable notion in Indus era.
+While Brahminical Chaturvarna system itself didn’t exist in Harappa-Mohenjo Daro cultures, it’s noteworthy that the priest-king figurine is more decorative than other figurines which are chiefly unclothed.
+Although there in no evidence of caste in IVC, clothing was clearly established as a medium to express SOCIAL CLASS.

 VEDIC PERIOD (1500-600 BCE)